Gor154/COSC310_IndividualProject/README.md

   - `Input: what is a white dwarf?`
   - `Nova: Parts of Speech:  [('white', 'JJ'), ('dwarf', 'NN')]`
 - Nova recognizes synonyms of the word "bye" and uses them to find out when the user is done asking questions
+- Nova speaks every language that Google translate understands, just speak your native language to her and she'll respond in kind
+- Nova can look up information on Wikipedia when she doesn't understnad a question and provide the user with a short snippet and a link to the full article

 # Limitations